MSE-204 / 4 credits

 Teacher: Tileli Vasiliki

 This course establishes the basic concepts of thermodynamics and defines the main state functions.
-The concepts are then applied to the study of phase diagram of various systems.
+The concepts are then applied to the study of phase diagrams of various systems.

-1. Reminder of the thermodynamics definitions.
+1. Thermodynamic system and the laws of thermodynamics.
 Work and Heat.
 Reversibility.

 3. Treatment of mixtures.
 Molar and partial molar variables.